GoogleCloudPlatform/marketing-analytics-jumpstart-dataform/README.md

 #### Example
 Assuming you have a directory structure of:
- - ~/marketing-data-engine-dataform (this repo)
+ - ~/marketing-analytics-jumpstart-dataform (this repo)
- - ~/our-marketing-data-engine-dataform (a copy of this repo containing your personalized dataform environment)
+ - ~/our-marketing-analytics-jumpstart-dataform (a copy of this repo containing your personalized dataform environment)

-If you want to synchronize changes from `marketing-data-engine-dataform` to `our-marketing-data-engine-dataform`, you would execute the following:
+If you want to synchronize changes from `marketing-analytics-jumpstart-dataform` to `our-marketing-analytics-jumpstart-dataform`, you would execute the following:

-    cd ~/marketing-data-engine-dataform
+    cd ~/marketing-analytics-jumpstart-dataform
-    bash mde_repo_sync.sh . ../our-marketing-data-engine-dataform
+    bash mde_repo_sync.sh . ../our-marketing-analytics-jumpstart-dataform